 Building your company culture as part of your EVP shouldn't solely come from the business leaders.
 This should come from everyone, including your team.
 They live and breathe your company and its values and will be able to help build your culture from the ground up.

-To develop a strong EVP, you need to understand how your existing staff and potential hires see your business.
+To creating an employee value proposition, you need to understand how your existing staff and potential hires see your business.
 And how they perceive your company brand and culture.

 Think about things such as;